What are the differences between WordPress & Shopify eCommerce Websites?

 - You own the store and can move it anytime – Shopify stores must be hosted with Shopify, but WordPress websites can be hosted anywhere that offers compatible hosting.
 This allows you to hunt for more affordable hosting deals in future.

 - Site Speed – Building a bespoke theme means not having to include all the unnecessary code that comes with a pre-installed version of WordPress, so the site will function faster, which is great for SEO.

-- A larger community of developers – WordPress is currently the most popular platform for building websites with almost 40% market share.
+- A larger community of developers – WordPress is currently the most popular platform for building websites with over 62% market share of all CMS websites.
 This has resulted in many agencies offering WordPress development as a service.
 There are far fewer expert Shopify developers.